allenh1/MyFileInfo/README.md

 To do:
 ======

-Create an installer for Ubuntu (.deb)
+* Create an installer for Ubuntu (.deb)
+* Allow for mulitple kinds of sorts
+* When double clicks occur, open the folder using a system call.

 Supported Operating Systems:
 ============================